 BIB 570.
 Philosophy of Religion.
 3 hours.
-Sp.
-2012.
-Short Course.
+On demand.

 Study and evaluation of classical and contemporary arguments regarding such issues as the existence of God, the essence and attributes of God, the nature of religious faith and its relationship to reason, the use of religious language, and the relationship between divine sovereignty and free will.
 Focus will be on Western rational conceptions, but alternative approaches will also be studied.